DIAGNijmegen/website-content/content/pages/projects/MD_drug_repurposing.md

 picture: vacancies/MD_drug_repurposing.png
 template: project-single
 people: Djesse Dirckx, Lotte Willems, Peter-Bram t Hoen, Tom Heskes
-description: Develop a method to identify of drug repurposing candidates for myotonic dystrophy and COVID-19 by Graph Convolutional Networks
+description: Develop a method to identify drug repurposing candidates for myotonic dystrophy and COVID-19 by Graph Convolutional Networks

 **Start date: 01-02-2022** <br>
 **End date: 31-07-2022**

 ## Clinical Problem
 The development of novel drugs is an expensive, time-consuming and risky process.
 Drug repurposing, where already tested and approved drugs are used for other indications than they were originally developed for, can be a possible solution to this problem.
 Drug repurposing can significantly shorten the development and testing process, decreasing developmental costs, duration and the risk of testing involved.
 This especially can be of great value for novel and rare diseases.
 This project presents a method that uses graph neural networks for link prediction on biomedical knowledge graphs in order to predict potential drug repurposing candidates.
 We focussed on the prediction of drug repurposing candidates for the novel COVID-19 disease and the rare disease Myotonic Dystrophy type 1 (DM1).
-The outbreak of COVID-19 lead to a global pandemic in 2019.
+The outbreak of COVID-19 led to a global pandemic in 2019.
 The contagious disease is caused by the SARS-CoV-2 virus.
 Its common symptoms are e.g. fever, cough and fatigue.
 More severe symptoms such as breathing difficulties can lead to hospitalization.
 DM1 is a rare, genetic, muscular disease that affects at least 1 in 8,000 people.
 DM1 is highly variable in severity, type of symptoms and the age of onset.
 Its common symptoms are muscle weakness, muscle stiffness, daytime sleepiness and disturbance of the heart rhythm.
-For both diseases there is no effective treatment yet.
+For both diseases, there is no effective treatment yet.
 Therefore, drug repurposing using graph neural networks can be of great value for these diseases.

 ## Methods
 In this study, the [drug repurposing knowledge graph (DRKG)](https://github.com/gnn4dr/DRKG) is used as the biomedical knowledge graph.
 This knowledge graph incorporates knowledge on many different diseases, including COVID-19 and DM1, represented in a triple format.
 For example, [*drug*, *treats*, *disease*].
 ![image]({{ IMGURL }}/images/projects/drkg.png)

 To find drug repurposing candidates, a [relational graph autoencoder (GAE)](https://github.com/pyg-team/pytorch_geometric/blob/master/examples/link_pred.py) is implemented to learn a low-dimensional representation (embedding) of the knowledge graph.
 The model is optimized using balanced batches (i.e., minority classes are oversampled to account for edge-type imbalance) with a binary cross-entropy loss.
-Each node embedding is learnt using the local structure of the neighborhood of a node.
+Each node embedding is learnt using the local structure of the neighbourhood of a node.
 Potential drug repurposing candidates are computed by a link prediction task, where the similarity between two node embeddings of interest is computed.
-Nodes are likely to be connected when the node embeddings show a high similarity.
+Nodes are likely to be connected when the node embeddings show high similarity.
 We are therefore looking for drug and disease nodes with similar embeddings that are not yet connected in the original knowledge graph.
 The embeddings are evaluated using AUROC and AUPRC.
 ![image]({{ IMGURL }}/images/projects/pipeline.png)

 We enriched the generic DRKG using experimental disease-specific information.
-For COVID-19, an analysis on transciptomic data of hospitalised patients was conducted to identify specific gene-gene relations that were added to the network.
-For DM1, an analysis on transciptomic data measured in the brain, blood and muscles was used to identify relevant genes and gene-gene relations.
+For COVID-19, an analysis on transcriptomic data of hospitalised patients was conducted to identify specific gene-gene relations that were added to the network.
+For DM1, an analysis on transcriptomic data measured in the brain, blood and muscles was used to identify relevant genes and gene-gene relations.
 Additionally, we experimented with knowledge directly linked to the disease of interest.
-For COVID-19, we used novel knowledge obtained from the fast growing amount of research.
+For COVID-19, we used novel knowledge obtained from the fast-growing amount of research.
 For DM1, we used a dataset on symptoms and associated genes.
 We investigated how the predictions of these enriched knowledge graphs differed from the predictions made using the generic knowledge graph and whether this leads to more relevant results.

 ## Results

 As we investigated 2 diseases, the results will be described for both diseases below.
-A more indepth analysis can be found in the theses.
+A more in-depth analysis can be found in the theses.

 ## **COVID-19**
 ### Generic knowledge graph